Helias/Database-Exercise-System/README.md

 # Database-Exercise-System
-An university project to simulate a exercise system
+A university project to simulate an exercise system